RobinHankin/schwarzschild/inst/JOSE/paper.md

 package creates mathematically accurate diagrams illustrating different aspects of physics near a spherically symmetric black hole.
-Physical processes such as null geodesics and freely falling objects are simulated near a Schwarzschild black hole by the R functionality of the package; one side-effect is the the creation of usable and accurate PDF images.
+Physical processes such as null geodesics and freely falling objects near a Schwarzschild black hole are simulated in R and plotted as usable and accurate PDF images.

 \newcommand\latexcode[1]{#1}